TIDES-transit/TIDES/docs/governance.md

 - The Board will execute a Memorandum of Understanding with the TIDES Manager that outlines the roles, responsibilities, and limitations of the management role.
 - The Board may change the management of TIDES at any time for any reason.
 - When there is no TIDES Manager assigned, the Board will take over management in the interim.
-- The TIDES Manager conducts its activities in coordination and collaboration with Working Groups and other entities chartered by the Board, and makes reasonable accommodations within its existing responsibilities (for example, GitHub access for Working Group chairs).
-The Manager is not responsible for staffing or facilitating Working Groups.
+- The TIDES Manager conducts its activities in coordination and collaboration with Working Groups and other entities established by the Board, and facilitates the work of those groups.
+The TIDES Manager is not responsible for staffing or managing Working Groups.

 ### TIDES Program Manager